klmana/holbertonschool-low_level_programming/makefiles/README.md

 :You are not allowed to have a list of all the .o files

-4. A complete Makefile
+> 4. A complete Makefile
-Requirements:

 :name of the executable: school
 :rules: all, clean, fclean, oclean, re
 .all: builds your executable